jadu/photon-documentation/source/includes/_themes.md

 Themes must be registered with the CMS so that they are loaded by the Symfony kernel when it is booted.
 This can be done via running the `cms:theme-register` command.

-## Limiting themes for Galaxies sites
+## Limiting changes to specific Galaxies sites

-When developing a theme for use within a Galaxies site, you may want to limit the loaded theme bundles to prevent unwanted resources being available for that Galaxies site (e.g. a custom theme route).
+When developing a theme for use within a Galaxies site, you may want to prevent changes made taking effect on any other sites (e.g. a custom theme route).

-This is possible by adding an XML element `galaxy<GALAXY_DATABASE_NAME>` to your `bundles.xml` configuration, which will limit the theme bundles loaded by the Symfony kernel for that Galaxies site.
+This can be achieved by adding an XML element `galaxy<GALAXY_DATABASE_NAME>` to your `bundles.xml` configuration.
+This will  tell Jadu to only load the bundle(s) listed for the site with the given database name.

+**Please note:** This configuration section should not contain PhotonTheme bundles - these are loaded globally on **all** requests.
+Separate bundles should be created for any Galaxies Sites that require customisations, such as specific routing.

-> For example, to ensure galaxy with database 'ms_jadudb_1' only loads 'MyGalaxyThemeBundle'.
+> For example, to ensure galaxy with database 'ms_jadudb_1' only loads 'MyGalaxyBundle'.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>